 Brew Time

-Brew time, or extraction time, is also an important factor for both espresso and drip coffee.
-In general, the brew time for espresso is much shorter than the brew time for drip coffee.
+Brew time, or extraction time, is also an important factor for both espresso and drip coffee. (extraction science research published in Journal of Food Science) In general, the brew time for espresso is much shorter than the brew time for drip coffee.

 - Espresso – 20 – 30 seconds